 Science has not yet clearly established the exact reasons why benzodiazepines work, but recent research points to their ability to affect a network of receptors in the brain related to the production and use of gamma aminobutyric acid (GABA), an amino acid that inhibits the transmission of nerve impulses in the central nervous system.
 Because GABA slows neuronal activity and benzodiazepines have been shown to enhance the effects of GABA, this relationship appears to explain the calming effects of benzodiazepines that reduce anxiety and promote sleep and muscle relaxation.

 GABA receptor system failures appear to play a role in a number of psychological and neurological conditions such as anxiety, panic, insomnia and epilepsy.

 Some research suggests that schizophrenia and other psychoses may be related to GABA deficiency.
 Although GABA receptors are found in many areas of the brain, they are especially prevalent in the prefrontal cortex, hippocampus and amygdala, areas related to emotions, cognition and coordination.

 Benzodiazepines may bind to GABA receptors to increase their inhibitory activity.
-But so can cannabis, and the relationship between the GABA receptor system and the large network of endocannabinoid receptors of the body (the endocannabinoid system) reveals why Cannabis products can be safe and effective alternatives to benzodiazepines for almost all conditions for which these medicines are used.
+But so can cannabis, and the relationship between the GABA receptor system and the large network of endocannabinoid receptors system (the endocannabinoid system) reveals why the body’s cannabis products can be safe and effective alternatives to benzodiazepines for almost all of the conditions for which these drugs are used.